nawabahmadreshi/documentation/pages/third-party-integrations/sailthru.md

 1. **As query parameters:** Simply append query parameters on to your web url and Branch will take those parameters and put them in deep link data.

 {% protip title="Host deep link data for more than just emails" %}
-In future releases, the Branch marketing link creator and Chrome extension will also scrape your web URL for deep link data to make link creation even easier.
+In future releases, the Branch marketing link creator will also scrape your web URL for deep link data to make link creation even easier.
 {% endprotip %}